Remembering Aleister Crowley

 (October 12, 1875–December 1, 1947)

 Aleister Crowley was an English poet, novelist, painter, and mountaineer who is most famous as an occultist, ceremonial magician, and founder of the religion and philosophy of Thelema.
 Sadly, he was also an egomaniac, a pervert, and a drug addict.
-At least, though, he did not sacrifice babies to Satan or eat them for breakfast.
+But at least he did not sacrifice babies to Satan or eat them for breakfast.
 Ironically, though, Crowley’s supposed Satanism and Black Magic are far less frightening to most people than his politics.
 For Aleister Crowley was also a man of the Right.

 Although surprising numbers of Crowley’s followers are conventional liberal humanists, those who actually grasp Crowley’s destruction of liberal humanism usually end up on the Right.
 Thus Crowley inspired such important 20th-century Rightists as novelist and essayist P. R. Stephensen and military strategist and historian J. F. C. Fuller — as well as some 21st-century Rightists who tag him in the pages of Counter-Currents.
 Crowley was also praised by none other than Julius Evola, who was every bit the political bad boy that Crowley was rumored to be.